+The intersectionality of gender and racial equality movements formed black feminism into its own movement and cause.
 BGW provides opportunities for young women to discuss their opinions and share their perspectives of themselves, the world, and the future with each other, emphasizing on the importance of supporting one another.

-BGW girls work with their mentors to apply for college, jobs and organize service projects they receive over 100 hours of mentorship, which improves their academic achievement, self-confidence, public speaking & leadership skills.
+BGW girls work with their mentors to apply for college, jobs and organize service projects.
+BGW women receive over 100 hours of mentorship, which improves their academic achievement, self-confidence, public speaking & leadership skills.

 Statistics show that the best way to improve the world is to invest in young women; and in return, girls reinvest 90% of the resources back into their communities.

 What We Do

 The Brown Girl Woke Women initiative empowers young girls in primary schools in rural areas of Samoa by investing in their education, aspirations and success.

 Our network of support is our base for influencing change.
 Change is brought about by providing a new understanding of how the world works and a new way of thinking.

 We provide life skills and mentorship for girls in Samoa rural areas.
 Our youth and mentors also represent a diverse mix of families, sexual orientation, religion, and political/educational backgrounds.

 We serve girls between the ages of 12 and 18 and ensure that participation is open to all-inclusiveness.
 100% of the girls and all of the mentors are women of color and all of the girls are from rural areas.

 Program participants come from low income families and cannot afford tuition for enrichment programs- this is where we come in and level-out the playing field.